 1. Take Photos for Use as an Inventory

-Gather photos that can be used to provide to your insurance adjuster immediately if you have flood insurance even if you have doubts that the damage will be covered.
+Gather photos that can be used to provide your insurance adjuster with immediate evidence if you have flood insurance, even if you doubt that the damage will be covered.
 Dealing with a flooded home can be devastating and overwhelming.
-List damage and take photos with a date and time stamp, luckily, CompanyCam does this automatically on every photo you snap inside the application.
+List the damage and take photos with a date and time stamp — CompanyCam does this automatically for every photo you take within the app.

-You’ll need written documentation of damage and loss for insurance claims, applications for distorter assistance and income tax deductions.
-Document losses, writing down all damaged items and begin to start tracking any expenses related to the damage.
+You’ll need written documentation of the damage and loss for insurance claims, applications for disaster assistance, and income tax deductions.
+Document losses by writing down all damaged items and begin tracking any expenses related to the damage.

 2. Try Not the Be Discouraged by the Huge Mess

-You’ll want to just throw everything out so you can return to your home or assist the resident customer as quickly as possible.
-Don’t.
-Lot’s of stuff can be documented and salvaged.
-Claim everything on insurance even if you save it.
-If flood water touched it, you can claim it.
-Whether you keep it or not is up to you or your customer.
+You may be tempted to throw everything out so you can return to your home or assist the resident customer as quickly as possible.
+Resist this urge.
+A lot of items can be documented and salvaged.
+Claim everything on insurance, even if you manage to save it.
+If flood water touched it, it can be claimed, regardless of whether you keep it or not; the decision is yours or your customer’s.

-Begin cleanup, salvage, and drying as soon as possible.
+Begin cleanup, salvage, and drying processes as soon as possible.
 Do not wait for an adjuster.
-All steps on this page can be taken before an adjuster arrives.
-Even though some apps, like CompanyCam, will save GPS location data with your images and organize them by job, it’s still a great idea to snap a photo of the actual address on the building, curb, sign, or mailbox you are working on.
-This just gives you more proof that your photos are of the correct property if you’re in a dispute with a particularly difficult customer.
+All steps outlined on this page can be taken before an adjuster arrives.
+Snap a photo of the actual address on the building, curb, sign, or mailbox you are working on.
+This provides additional proof that your photos correspond to the correct property, especially useful if you’re in a dispute with a particularly difficult insurance agency.

 3. Each Side of the Building, from a Distance on the Ground

-These photos will help you get a full picture of the building you’re working on.
-These photos need to be taken from a distance so that you can see the ground in the image, allowing you to see each side’s elevation.
+These photos will help you get a comprehensive view of the building you’re working on.
+They need to be taken from a distance so that you can include the ground in the image, which allows you to observe each side’s elevation.

-To help our customers do that even easier, we built a Before & After feature into our app.
-As an added bonus, these pictures make for great “before” pictures that you can use to show off the finally restored home or business when the time comes using CompanyCam’s Before & After feature.
+To make this even easier for our customers, we’ve integrated a before and after photo feature into our app.
+As a bonus, these pictures serve as excellent “before” images that you can use to showcase the finally restored home or business when the time comes.

 4. Electrical Systems

-Be sure all electric and gas services are turned off before entering the premises for the first time.
-Download and carefully review the publication, “Evaluating Water-Damaged Electrical Equipment,” by NEMA.org.
+Ensure that all electric and gas services are turned off before entering the premises for the first time.
+Download and carefully review the publication “Evaluating Water-Damaged Electrical Equipment” from NEMA.org.
 Subcontract an electrician to check for grounds and other unsafe conditions before reconnecting the system.

 5. Walls

 Open flooded walls, even if they appear undamaged, to prevent mold, odor, and structural decay later.
-Take photos of removed baseboards to document when and how you began to ventilate the interior of the property.
+Take photos of the removed baseboards to document when and how you began ventilating the interior of the property.
 Undamaged paneling may be propped open or reinstalled after cleaning.
 Remove and discard all wet fibrous insulation.
-Snap a quick photo of all the insulation once removed — even a photo like this can help with the damage estimation process.
+Snap a quick photo of all the insulation once removed — even a photo like this can aid in the damage estimation process.

 6. Floors